youncher/CodePath_Assignment_InstagramReplica/README.md

 ## User Stories Part 2

 - [x] User can view the last 20 posts submitted to "Instagram".
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".
 - [x] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-(2 points)

 Future features to implement:
+- [x] Added navigation menu specific title.
 - [ ] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [ ] Show the username and creation time for each post.